tomxiong/docker-alpine/README.md

-update 2/23/2016
+update 2/24/2016

 docker-alpine
 ================

-The docker-alpine base on quantumobject/docker-baseimage but using alpine/edge image to create small container with runit include the same way that quantumobject/docker-baseimage work.
+The docker-alpine base on quantumobject/docker-baseimage but using alpine/edge image to create small container with runit.

 This image will be use to builds others image for [quantumobject](http://www.quantumobject.org) at the moment.
 It will be build periodical to make sure that any security update is include with the last version from alpine.